marccarre/ssh-to-ansible/README.md

 ## Usage

-Pipe any SSH configuration to `s2a`'s standard input, specifying as CLI
-arguments:

-- the name of this environment (`-e`/`--environment`), and
-- the path of the YAML file to generate (`-f`/`--filepath`).
+Provide any SSH configuration as an input to `s2a`, either via `stdin` or as an input file, optionally define the name of the environment (`-e`/`--environment`) for the Ansible inventory, and optionally provide an output YAML file.

-This works with any well-formed SSH configuration, e.g.:
+`s2a` works with any well-formed SSH configuration, e.g.:

 - `cat ~/.ssh/config | s2a`
 - `vagrant ssh-config | s2a`